VictoriaDhmn/OSMNetFusion/README.md

 ### Enrichment

-1. **Download the OSM Network**: Use `osmnx` to obtain the network, including various 'ways' such as paths and roads.
+1. The road network is downloaded from OpenStreetMap using osmnx, including all kinds of paths and roads.
 Each edge has associated 'tags'.
    - Example: Edge `154470138` (a section of Adalbertstraße, Munich) has tags `['bicycle_road':'yes','cycleway':'opposite','max_speed':30]`.
 [See here](https://www.openstreetmap.org/way/154470138#map=18/48.15262/11.57712).
 2. There are two categories of additional information that is not readily available via OSM tags:
    - Derived from OSM data, e.g., bicycle amenities, green land-use, building coverage.